Dr. Adam Clark

 Biography

-Adam Clark has been heard as a soloist, chamber musician, and concerto soloist throughout the United States, as well as in Belgium, Italy, Sweden, Australia, and South Korea.
+Adam Clark has been heard as a soloist, chamber musician, and concerto soloist throughout the United States, as well as in Australia, Belgium, Italy, Latvia, Sweden, and South Korea.
 His performances have been broadcast on WPLN in Nashville, WMUK in Michigan, and MBC National Television in Korea.
 Of his playing, New York Concert Review Magazine wrote, “Clark brought out much beauty in Chopin’s soulfully embroidered melodies.
-He played with thoughtful expressiveness”...
+He played with thoughtful expressivenes...

-Originally from California, Clark received his B.M. in Piano Performance from the University of California, Santa Barbara where he studied with Charles Asche.
-He completed his M.M. at the University of Texas, Austin and D.M.A. at the University of Cincinnati College-Conservatory of Music (CCM) where his principal teachers were Nancy Garrett and Eugene and Elisabeth Pridonoff, respectively.
+Clark received his B.M. in Piano Performance from the University of California, Santa Barbara where he studied with Charles Asche.
+He completed his M.M. at the University of Texas, Austin and D.M.A. at the University of Cincinnati College-Conservatory of Music (CCM) where his principal teachers were Nancy Garrett and Eugene and Elisabeth Pridonoff.

 His solo performances have been lauded for their intellect and artistry.
 Recital programs have included some of the most challenging works in the repertoire, including Stravinsky's Three Movements from Petruschka, the complete Op.
-39 Etudes-Tableaux by Rachmaninoff, Chopin's 2nd and 3rd piano sonatas, Rachmaninoff's 2nd Piano Sonata, and the Liszt Sonata.
-Upcoming programs will include premieres of chamber transcriptions of Chopin's Krakowiak and Rachmaninoff's 3rd Piano Concerto, along with performances of Bach's Goldberg Variations.
+39 Etudes-Tableaux by Rachmaninoff, the complete Op.
+25 Etudes by Chopin, and the Liszt Sonata.
+He recently premiered Sahun Hong’s chamber transcriptions of Chopin's Krakowiak and Rachmaninoff's 3rd Piano Concerto, which he also commissioned.
+Upcoming programs will include Bach's Goldberg Variations and Prokofiev’s 8th Sonata.

 Clark is Professor of Piano at Middle Tennessee State University.
-He was on the faculty of Hope College from 2008-2014, and prior to that held teaching positions at the University of Cincinnati College-Conservatory of Music and the University of Texas at Austin.
+Prior to joining the faculty at MTSU, he held teaching positions at Hope College, the University of Cincinnati College-Conservatory of Music, and the University of Texas at Austin.